Bonny Method Level II Training

-The intermediate training in the Bonny Method of Guided Imagery and Music at Appalachian State University begins with a 7-day, 50-hour intensive in a beautiful retreat setting off-campus.
-Through intensive instruction and supervised practice in the Bonny Method, the Level II training seminar prepares the experienced therapist for beginning practice in the Bonny Method.
-Pre-requisites include completion of an AMI endorsed Level I GIM training, recommendation by the Level I Primary Trainer, minimum 2-4 personal sessions since Level I training, completion of any additional requirements stipulated by the Level I trainer, and application for admission (see below) to the Level II.
+Offered in collaboration with the Appalachian GIM Institute, LLC, the intermediate training in the Bonny Method of Guided Imagery and Music begins with a 7-day, 50-hour intensive.
+Through didactic instruction and supervised practice in the Bonny Method, the Level II training seminar prepares the experienced therapist for beginning practice in the Bonny Method.
+Prerequisites include completion of an AMI-endorsed Level I GIM training, recommendation by the Level I trainer, minimum four personal sessions since Level I training, completion of any additional requirements stipulated by the Level I trainer, and application for admission (see below) to the Level II.

 Through lectures, demonstrations, and supervised experiences as guide and traveler, this intermediate level training will prepare participants to:

 - Differentiate guiding interventions for types of imagery

 - Track imagery across a series of sessions

 - Use verbal and nonverbal skills to process session material